usa-npn/geoserver-request-builder/README.md

 # USA-NPN Geoserver Request Builder

-This repository contains the front end [angular2](https://angular.io/) code for the [USA-NPN geoserver request builder](https://www.usanpn.org/geoserver-request-builder).
-The main purpose of this project is to guide a user through downloading USA-NPN phenology maps.
+This repository contains the front end [angular8](https://angular.io/) code for the [USA-NPN geoserver request builder](https://www.usanpn.org/geoserver-request-builder).
+The main purpose of this project is to guide a user through downloading USA-NPN phenology maps from the geoserver.

 ## Getting Started